satbirsingh01/learning_material/ssh.md

 You will be prompted with an option of where to save the key files `/home/[user]/.ssh/id_rsa`.
 Press enter to confirm.
 (The *.ssh* folder is where you will find the files used by the ssh client and server.)
 You will be prompted to enter a passphrase for the encryption generation, either leave it blank or choose a password and enter it twice.
 If you decide to make a password you will have to enter it whenever you use the key.
 The private key is id_rsa and the public key is id_rsa.pub.

-#### Windows

-Key files in Windows are either *.pem* or *.ICantRemember* Windows does not have built in functions to create ssh keys so we have to get more creative.

 ### Copying a Key to a Remote Machine